ilyafedotov-ops/TerraformManager/README.md

 - Defaults to `http://localhost:5173` and proxies API calls to `http://localhost:8890`; export `VITE_API_BASE` to change.
 - Authenticated routes live under `(app)/` while guest flows live under `(auth)/`; tokens persist via cookies/local storage helpers.
-- The **Projects** workspace lets you create, edit, and delete project folders entirely in the browser, browse recent runs, and download generator/review artifacts without touching the CLI.
+- The **Projects** workspace lets you create, edit, and delete project folders entirely in the browser, browse recent runs, upload or delete artifacts, and download generator/review outputs without touching the CLI.
+Select a project and scroll to the "Project artifacts" panel to manage files directly from the UI.

 ### Authentication Settings